Cavalier Parliament

 The Cavalier Parliament of England lasted from 8 May 1661 until 24 January 1679.
-It was the longest English Parliament, and longer than any Great British or UK Parliament to date, enduring for nearly 18 years of the quarter-century reign of Charles II of England.
+With the exception of the Long Parliament, it was the longest-lasting English Parliament, and longer than any Great British or UK Parliament to date, enduring for nearly 18 years of the quarter-century reign of Charles II of England.
 Like its predecessor, the Convention Parliament, it was overwhelmingly Royalist and is also known as the Pensioner Parliament for the many pensions it granted to adherents of the King.

 History

 Clarendon ministry

 The first session of the Cavalier Parliament opened on May 8, 1661.
 Among the first orders of business was the confirmation of the acts of the previous year's irregular Convention of 1660 as legitimate (notably, the Indemnity and Oblivion Act).
 Parliament immediately ordered the public burning of the Solemn League and Covenant by a common hangman.
 It also repealed the 1642 Bishops Exclusion Act, thereby allowing Church of England bishops to resume their temporal positions, including their seats in the House of Lords.
 Other notable pieces of first session legislation include the Militia Act placing the armed forces unambiguously under the king's authority, and the Sedition Act.
 It also continued proceedings against the regicides of Charles I.

 Later that same year (1661), Parliament passed the Corporation Act, the first of a series of acts known as the Clarendon Code, to cement the episcopal Anglican church as the official church of England.
 The Clarendon code is normally given as the following four acts: